-- In phase II studies, the most common side effects were increased blood levels of liver enzymes.
+- In phase II studies, the most common side effects were common colds, and increased blood levels of liver enzymes.

 Evobrutinib is also being developed as a treatment for rheumatoid arthritis and systemic lupus erythematosus.

-Evobrutinib is taken as a tablet, once or twice daily.
+Evobrutinib is taken as a tablet, twice daily.

-In the phase II study, the most common side effect was an increase in blood levels of liver enzymes which returned to normal levels when treatment was stopped and did not cause any symptoms.
+In the phase II study, the most common side effects were colds, and increases in blood levels of liver enzymes which returned to normal levels when treatment was stopped and did not cause any symptoms.